A question that we all have to ask ourselves at some point is, should I get a new computer or at least upgrade my current one?

 You’d probably be able to get away with just upgrading the graphics card.
-Or maybe it is the case where the computer overall is pretty slow and frustrating.
-We still wouldn’t just jump into a new computer, because there are a few options you can take beforehand.
-The most considerable improvement you could make is upgrading from a regular hard disk to a solid state drive if you don’t have one.
+Or maybe it is the case where the computer overall is pretty slow and frustrating. we still wouldn’t just jump right into a new computer, because there are a few options you can take beforehand.
+I think the BIGGEST improvement you could make is upgrading from a regular hard disk to a solid-state drive if you don’t have one already.

 Upgrade the Hard Drive with SSD:

-Getting an SSD WILL almost always improve performance because a mechanical hard drive is so slow compared to other components in a computer and often the bottleneck.
-Anything from copying files to searching through folders in explorer or loading the map in a video game.
-This is because SSDs have faster read and write speeds in general and because you don’t have to worry about fragmentation.
+Getting an SSD WILL almost always improve performance, because a mechanical hard drive is so slow compared to other components in a computer, and often the bottleneck.
+Anything from copying files, to searching through folders in explorer, or loading the map in a video game.
+Not only is this because SSDs have faster read and write speeds in general, but also because you don’t have to worry about fragmentation.

-In a hard drive, files are stored all over the physical platters, which means if you have to access lots of small files at once, the drive head has to physically move back and forth more to read them, which relatively takes a LONG time.
+In a hard drive, files are stored all over the physical platters, which means if you have to access lots of little files at once, the drive head has to physically move back and forth more to read them, which relatively, takes a LONG time.

-There is no drive head with a solid-state drive so that files can be accessed instantly.
+With a solid-state drive, there is no drive head, so files can be accessed instantly no matter what.
 So seriously, try upgrading to an SSD before you do anything.

 Our Recommended SSDs For your Build Upgrade